ph7klw76/SIF3008/Kronig-Penney_Model.md

-# Understanding the Kronig-Penney Model and Its Implementation in Python
+# Understanding the Kronig-Penney Model with Python

 The Kronig-Penney Model is a simplified quantum mechanical model that describes the behavior of electrons in a crystal lattice, which is a repeating structure of atoms.
 This model helps us understand how electrons interact with a periodic potential — the potential energy an electron feels due to the regularly spaced atoms in a solid.
 By analyzing this behavior, we can explore the concept of energy bands and band gaps, which are crucial to understanding semiconductors, insulators, and conductors.